learn-co-curriculum/setting-up-a-new-site/README.md

 # Setting up a New Site

 **Note: If you are using the Learn IDE, you do not need iTerm or Sublime.
 Please run all commands and perform all actions in the IDE terminal and text editor.
-To add images, right click on the directoy you'd like to add them to (in the tree) and select 'Import'.**
+To add images, right click on the directory you'd like to add them to (in the tree) and select 'Import'.**

 <iframe width="640" height="480" src="//www.youtube.com/embed/i61lTJ6OpDE?rel=0&modestbranding=1" frameborder="0" allowfullscreen></iframe>